1904labs/hwe-labs/week5_silver/README.md

 ## Introduction

-This week, we're going to write a Python program that:
+This week, we're going to write a Python program that uses Spark SQL (not the DataFrame API):

    * reads in AWS credential information from environment variables which allows us to connect to S3
    * creates a `SparkSession` object representing a connection to a local Spark cluster, with parameters that allow us to: